 What happens when caring responsibilities stop?
 There will certainly be grief from the loss of a loved one.
-Ex carers can also feel completely out of the loop, unsure where or even whether returning to work is an option, low in confidence.
-Carers UK asked fellow carers and I to test a new e-learning platform designed to support current and ex carers who want to return to work.
+Ex carers can also feel completely out of the loop, unsure when or even if returning to work is an option, low in confidence.
+Carers UK asked fellow carers and me to test a new e-learning platform designed to support current and ex carers who want to return to work.
 It went live on Thursday, could it help you?

 Preparing to return to work